abinit/abinit/doc/tutorial/base4.md

 {% dialog tests/tutorial/Refs/tbase4_6.abo %}

-The run is on the order of thirty seconds on a PC 3 GHz.
+The run is on the order of of few seconds on a modern PC.

 In the Broyden step 0 of the first dataset, you will notice the WARNING: